-The Michel Gelrubin Architecture Prize is designed to bring out new talents by giving students opportunities for international recognition.
+The Michel Gelrubin Architecture Prize is designed to bring out new talents by giving students an opportunity for international recognition.

-The collaboration of famous professionals such as Jean Nouvel, Ora Ito, Philippe Maidenberg, Daniel Bismut, Kobi Karp or Jean Michel Wilmotte inspires and motivates students to present their projects to these great names involved in contemporary architecture.
+The collaboration of famous architects, designers and educators such as Moshe Safdie, Winka Dubbeldam, Daniel Libeskind, Jean Nouvel, Ora Ito, Philippe Maidenberg, Daniel Bismut, Kobi Karp, Jean Michel Wilmotte, Eran Neuman, and Roy Kozlovsky inspires and motivates students to present their projects to these great names involved in contemporary architecture

-The Prize is awarded annually to honor students whose work demonstrates a combination of vision and talent in the art of architecture and interior design.
+Open internationally, the Prize is awarded annually to honor students whose work demonstrates a combination of vision and talent in the art of architecture and planning

-Founded in 2013 by Leslie and Samuel Gelrubin in memory of their beloved father, the award is not only funded by their family but also by American and French friends of the Tel Aviv University, and by professional sponsors.
+Founded in 2013 by Leslie and Samuel Gelrubin in memory of their beloved father, the award is not only funded by their family but also by the American and French Friends of the Tel Aviv University, and by professional sponsors.
+The competition is held by the Azrieli School of Architecture at the Tel Aviv University.

 What people say